mascaldotfr/CoRT/api/bin/warstatus/stats/README.md

 ### Dump generator

 There is a way to generate a CSV dump with all historical events.
-It requires the sqlite3 module for PHP to be installed (Debian: php-sqlite3).

 URL: https://cort.thebus.top/api/bin/warstatus/stats/dump_generator.php

 The output is in the same format than the warstatus events list, see `../warstatus/README.md` for more details.
+It's refreshed every 24 hours, on-demand.

 ## Database format